-Simple advent calendar.
-Waiting for the holiday: how to make an Advent calendar with your own hands and why you need it.
-How to make an Advent calendar with your own hands
+A simple advent calendar.
+In anticipation of the holiday: how to make an advent calendar with your own hands and why you need it.
+How to make a DIY advent calendar

 Of course, you can buy such a calendar, but it is much more pleasant to make a waiting calendar with your own hands.
 We are sure that the children will be happy to take part in a creative search, throw up interesting ideas and help to implement them.

 If the phrase "advent calendar" is new to you, we suggest reading our article.
 She will answer the question what is Advent.
-Introduces the history of advent calendars and Advent traditions.
+Learn about the history of advent calendars and advent traditions.
 And, importantly, he will tell you how advent calendars help in the development of children.

-And now, according to our tradition, we propose to look at a selection of new, original and easy-to-follow ideas for do-it-yourself advent calendars.
+And now, according to the tradition that has already developed with us, we offer you to look at a selection of new, original and easy-to-use ideas for do-it-yourself advent calendars.

 1. Advent calendar from boxes and rolls